 According to dictionary, wisdom is “the quality of having experience, knowledge, and good judgement."
 I firmly don’t believe James is telling us to just smile and move on from our trials.
 I believe that he's charging us to hope for and trust in the joy that comes at the end of pressing through them.
 To pursue the healing that could come, the courage that could come, the strength that could come when we don’t allow the trials to define us, or overcome us.
-James knows that God is always able to redeem, restore, renew, revive, and heal us through any trail surrounding us.
+James knows that God is always able to redeem, restore, renew, revive, and heal us through any trial surrounding us.

 I'm struck by James' illustration of the one who doubts: “The one who doubts is like a wave of the sea, blown and tossed by the wind.”
 A wave has no will, no choice, it is completely defined by the circumstances around it.
 It is held in place to our world by gravity, unless temperature causes it to evaporate, or something like wind disrupts that hold of gravity.
-When a wave is blown and tossed by the wind it has no choice but to allow the circumstances around to determine its path and place and movement in the world.
+When a wave is blown and tossed by the wind it has no choice but to allow the circumstances around it to determine its path and place and movement in the world.

 You, my friend, are not a wave.
 You are a child of God.
 Your circumstances are real and your feelings about them are relevant.
-James is inviting us to remember that in those moments of trial, you have a God who has designed you with a free will of choice, and wisdom; to chose to hope and trust that He is present when trails enter your life.
+James is inviting us to remember that in those moments of trial, you have a God who has designed you with a free will of choice, and wisdom; to choose to hope and trust that He is present when trials enter your life.
 God not only desires but commits to bring you through them.

-What trial in your life right now (or in the past) is lacking the long term perspective of what God could bring you to at the end of the journey?
+What trial in your life right now (or in the past) is lacking the long-term perspective of what God could bring you to at the end of the journey?